dynatrace-oss/api-client-python/README.md

-# dt - Dynatrace Python API Client
+from dynatrace.configuration_v1.credential_vault import PublicCertificateCredentials# dt - Dynatrace Python API Client

 **dt** is a Python client for the [Dynatrace Rest API].
 It focuses on ease of use and nice type hints, perfect to explore the API and create quick scripts